getcarina/getcarina.com/_tutorials/create-connect-cluster.md

 This tutorial shows you how to create a cluster in Carina and then download its credentials so that you can securely connect to the cluster.

 A cluster is a pool of compute, storage, and networking resources that serves as a host for one or more containerized applications.
 Clusters are secured with Transport Layer Security (TLS) certificates.
-Each cluster has its own set of credentials, which you can download in a zip file from the Carina control panel.
+Each cluster has its own set of credentials, which you can download in a zip file from the Carina Control Panel.
 The credentials zip file contains the following files:

 * ca.pem - Certificate Authority, used by clients to validate servers
 * cert.pem - Client Certificate, used by clients to identify themselves to servers